Using Multilevel Modeling for Secure and Effective Dam Operation and Floods Prediction

 Thanks to multilevel modeling approach our final model is capable of catching data peaks thanks to linear regression part and still performs well at low values of inflow thanks to gradient boosting.

-Work with InData Labs on your next challenging project
+Work with InData Labs on your Predictive Analytics Project

 Schedule an intro consultation with our Machine Learning engineers to explore your idea and find out if we can help.